puppetlabs/puppet-docs/source/guides/faq.markdown

 ### What's the minimum version of Ruby?

 Puppet is supported on all versions of Ruby from 1.8.2 on up.
-It will sometimes work on 1.8.1, but it's not supported on that release.

 Upgrading
 ---------